HUTTON M Katz web 2.jpg

 Melee was born in Belfast Northern Ireland and trained as an actor in Glasgow at The Royal Conservatoire of Scotland, graduating with the James Bridie Medal and The Citizen's Theatre Award.
 She holds an M.F.A in Acting as well as a Graduate Certificate in the Teaching of Acting from York University, Toronto, Canada.

-As an acting coach for film and television, her work includes: Avatar The Last Airbender (Netflix Live Action), The Mother (Netflix and Jennifer Lopez’s Nuyorican Productions), Gen V (Sony Pictures), POLARIS (Little Dipper Films), Anne with an E (Netflix and CBC), Beans (EMA Films), Shazam (DC Films), The Grizzlies (Northwood Films) and the presently the untitled Bass Reeves anime series (Netflix).
+As an acting coach for film and television, her work includes: North of North (Netflix, CBC), Avatar The Last Airbender (Netflix Live Action), Wayward (Netflix), The Mother (Netflix and Nuyorican Productions: Jennifer Lopez)), Gen V (Sony Pictures), POLARIS (Little Dipper Films), Anne with an E (Netflix and CBC), Beans (EMA Films), Shazam (DC Films), The Grizzlies (Northwood Films) and the presently the Bass Reeves anime series (Netflix).

-Current projects include Mae Martin’s Tall Pines (Netflix) and Thorpe a feature film exploring the life of Native American super star Olympic athlete Jim Thorpe, directed by Tracey Deer.
+Current projects include Thorpe a feature film exploring and celebrating the life of Native American super star Olympic athlete Jim Thorpe, directed by Tracey Deer.

 Melee works both as a pre-production and an on- set coach and has also served directors, show runners, producers and casting directors as an audition and screen test coach and consultant.